Releasing the Equity in Your Property

 • Deposit to purchase a holiday home, residential investment property or a commercial property

-• Funds to renovate your property
+• Funds to renovate or improve your property

 • Working capital for a business

-Often releasing equity in your family home is the best way to start building an investment portfolio, without having to save a big deposit.
+Often, releasing equity in your family home is the best way to start building an investment portfolio, without having to save a big deposit.

 Equity release can be a good option for consolidating your debt, as often mortgage interest rates are lower than other types of loans.